cubedserver/server-setup/README.md

 ### Reverse Proxy

-If you are looking for a boilerplate for fast configuration of docker containers for reverse proxy, automatic configuration of virtualhosts and generation of SSL certificates with Let's Encrypt, see the repositories:
+If you are looking for a template for fast configuration of docker containers for reverse proxy, automatic configuration of virtualhosts and generation of SSL certificates with Let's Encrypt, see the repositories:

  * [cubedserver/docker-traefik-proxy](https://github.com/cubedserver/docker-traefik-proxy)